Mulgildie: History

 The town was named Mulgeldie in 1925, and is believed to be derived from the Aboriginal name bulgeldee referring to a deep waterhole on Three Moon Creek.
 The spelling was changed to Mulgildie on 15 March 1945.

 A postal receiving office opened in 1902 and closed in 1905.
 Mulgildie Post Office opened on 6 January 1925, was renamed Mulgeldie in September of that year, reverted to Mulgildie in 1945 and closed in 1991.

 The railway line from Mungar Junction to Monto opened to Mulgeldie in 1927.
 In order to build the extension to Monto, the workers' camp was relocated to Mulgeldie, including the tent school for the children of the workers, becoming Mulgildie Provisional School on 26 September 1927.
 In 1928, it was decided to establish a permanent school.
 Land was reserved for the school and a 21 by 18 ft school building was erected to accommodate 40 students at a cost of £645.
 The new school building opened on 7 October 1929.
 On 1 January 1930, it became Mulgeldie State School.

 Euruga State School opened on 7 June 1932, but was renamed on 13 June 1932 to Aberfeldie State School.
 It closed on 26 September 1937.
 The school building was relocated to Glen Leigh.

 Splinter Creek Bridge State School opened on 3 April 1934.
 It closed on 6 October 1958.

-The Mulgildie Hall (also known as the School of Arts) opened in 30 April 1938.
+The Mulgildie Hall (also known as the School of Arts) opened on 30 April 1938.

 Mulgildie Presbyterian Church was built in 1950.
 It was at 6 Monal St (24.9636°S 151.1329°E).
 It is now closed and used as a house.

 St Mark's Anglican Church was dedicated on 10 May 1959 by Venerable Harold John Richards.
-The timber church was designed by Helmut Breckwoldt, who designed a similar churh at Eidsvold.
+The timber church was designed by Helmut Breckwoldt, who designed a similar church at Eidsvold.
 It was noted for its war memorial.
 Its closure circa 5 September 2009 was approved by Archbishop Phillip Aspinall.
 It was at 7 Brigalow Street (24.9639°S 151.1341°E).